ncabatoff/mkzrx/README.md

 installer does not support it.
 There are some [great instructions](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS) on how to do it but it's not for the faint of heart.
-This repo contains scripts to mostly automate the process.
+This repo contains scripts to mostly automate the process, at least for steps 2-5 and 7.

 I recommend taking a look at the instructions if you want to better understand what we're doing or if you have problems with the scripts.